 For most of us, our relationship with art begins with a line.
 We take a pencil or a crayon and delineate our idea.
 In our enthusiasm, we may even attempt to colour it in.
 In the experience of many, that attempt leads only to disappointment.
 We know that a painting is more than just a coloured-in drawing, but how do we do it?
 What exactly is the difference?

 This ten week course explores the gulf between drawing and painting and then seeks to provide a bridge between the two disciplines.
-Beginning with simple pencil studies, we will then develop our work in both charcoal and ink, gaining confidence in our abilities, before embarking on five weeks of painting in bold colour.
+Beginning with simple pencil studies, we will then develop our work in both charcoal and ink, gaining confidence in our abilities, before painting in bold colour.

 Topics will include:

 Composition and form